“the key is not to prioritize what’s on your schedule, but to schedule your priorities”

 Instead of working at a job that is 9-5, we have one that is 24/7.
 And it’s those 24 hours every day we have to look at, organize, and strategically set up to maximize our outcome for getting tasks accomplished for work and life.

-Below I wrote out my favorite time management tips, and I’m hoping they help you plan and organize your workday, all while getting closer to your personal goals.
+Below I wrote out my favorite time management tips, and I’m hoping they help you plan and organize your workday, all while getting closer to your personal goals and helping you stop wasting time.

 The biggest lesson I’ve had to learn as an entrepreneur is time management.
 And let me tell you – it was a hard one to learn.
 I look at it this way.
 You can run your business without time management skills and work against yourself for the rest of your career, OR you can learn how to be a time management genius.